lgomez9/100-days-of-code/log.md

 **Thoughts**: Slow day because of TNTP and my meeting after school.
 Tomorrow I will officially be back on that grind!!
 Found a really cool interview preparation course on Leetcode - I haven't explored enough of the site, but it definitely looks worth checking out.

 **Link to work**: On Leetcode profile.

+### Day 34: February 6, 2020

+**Today's Progress**: Did two more Project Euler problems, did another few of the Leetcode Interview Preparation module, and put some more work into my personal Tic Tac Toe project.

+**Thoughts**: A productive day after two pretty slow days!!
+Getting more Project Euler done felt great, and the Leetcode problems are always great practice, even the ones that I've seen before are great to just keep my skills sharp.
+Working on my Tic Tac Toe project feels great, just in that it's good to have some experience trying to code my own JS, HTML, and CSS.

+**Link to work**: In Project Euler and Tic Tac Toe folders in this repository.

+### Day 35: February 7, 2020

+**Today's Progress**:

+**Thoughts**:

+**Link to work**: